Los Angeles: Race and ethnicity

-Mexican ancestry makes up the largest origin among descendants of American countries other than the United States at 31.9% of the city's population, followed by those of Salvadoran (6.0%) and Guatemalan (3.6%) heritage.
-Descendants of Mexicans and Central Americans have long-established communities in Los Angeles and are spread throughout the entire city and its metropolitan area.
-It is most heavily concentrated in regions around Downtown, such as East Los Angeles, Northeast Los Angeles and Westlake.
+Mexican ancestry formed the largest national origin group, comprising 31.9% of the city's population, followed by those of Salvadoran (6.0%) and Guatemalan (3.6%) heritage.
+Descendants of Mexicans and Central Americans have long-established communities in Los Angeles and are spread throughout the entire metropolitan area.
+They are most heavily concentrated in regions around Downtown, such as East Los Angeles, Northeast Los Angeles and Westlake.

 The largest Asian ethnic groups are Filipinos (3.2%) and Koreans (2.9%), which have their own established ethnic enclaves—Koreatown in the Wilshire Center and Historic Filipinotown.
 Chinese people, which make up 1.8% of Los Angeles's population, reside mostly outside of Los Angeles city limits, in the San Gabriel Valley of eastern Los Angeles County, but make a sizable presence in the city, notably in Chinatown.
 Chinatown and Thaitown are also home to many Thais and Cambodians, which make up 0.3% and 0.1% of Los Angeles's population, respectively.
 The Japanese comprise 0.9% of the city's population and have an established Little Tokyo in the city's downtown, and another significant community of Japanese Americans is in the Sawtelle district of West Los Angeles.
 Indians make up 0.9% of the city's population.
 Vietnamese make up 0.5% of Los Angeles's population.

 Los Angeles is also home to Caucasian and Middle Eastern communities, such as Armenians, Assyrians, and Iranians, many of whom live in enclaves like Little Armenia and Tehrangeles.

-African Americans have been the predominant ethnic group in South Los Angeles, which has emerged as the largest African-American community in the western United States since the 1960s.
+Due to racial segregation that ended in the late 20th century, African Americans have been the predominant ethnic group in South Los Angeles, which has emerged as the largest African-American community in the western United States since the 1960s.
 The neighborhoods of South Los Angeles with highest concentration of African Americans include Crenshaw, Baldwin Hills, Leimert Park, Hyde Park, Gramercy Park, Manchester Square and Watts.
-Since the 1990s, the growing cost of living in the city has most impacted the African American population.
+Since the 1990s, the growing cost of living in the city has significantly impacted the African American population.
 African Americans are the fastest declining population in the city, and many of the formerly predominantly African American neighborhoods have become much more diverse.
 There is also a sizable Eritrean and Ethiopian community in the Fairfax region.

 Los Angeles has the second-largest Mexican, Armenian, Salvadoran, Filipino, and Guatemalan populations by city in the world, the third-largest Canadian population in the world, and has the largest Japanese, Iranian/Persian, Cambodian, and Romani (Gypsy) populations in the country.
 The Italian community is concentrated in San Pedro.

 Most of Los Angeles's foreign-born population were born in Mexico, El Salvador, Guatemala, the Philippines and South Korea.